sqor/CommonServiceInterface/README.md

 - Stage.
 There are three possible values the Stage can have:
     1. start.
 The processing of a request is about to be started.
     2. stop.
 The processing of the request has finished
     3. clean.
-There was some problem and the request processing shall not be measured, so clean up if there was something set up at start.
+There was some problem and the request processing shall not be measured, so clean up if there was something set up at start and no longer needed.

 - Request.
 This is the function name as an atom that will be called to process the request.

 - FullRequest.
 A tuple, containing internal request data:
     {ProcessingStrategy,Request,Arguments}
     ProcessingStrategy can be several atoms, it tells whether the incoming request is processed via a call, post or cast and also it tells whether the processing is done in parallel or serialized.
+    Request is the same as right above.
     Arguments are the parameters the callback function for processing the request will get.

 - Ref.
 Unique reference of the request.
 Use this to identify the request in the start, stop and clean stage.

 - Params.
 Parameters of a statistic type.
 It is a property list that can be modified in runtime.

 - Tab.
 An ets table.
-Here you can save intermediate or persistent information.
+Here you can save intermediate or persistent (for the time the sercvice is running) information.
 The suggested practice of using this table is that the key shall be a tuple with two atoms, like {stat_type,request} or {stat_type_temporaryvalue,Ref} and the value can be stats specific.

 ### Example
 In case of the already implemented response_time metric, there is a corresponding function in csi_stats.erl.
 When it is called with Stage = start, it saves the os:timestamp() value into the ets table with the following call: